 All in all, prepare to be surprised if you undertake the test.
 The chances of being 100 percent Irish are very small I was told.

-I visited Ancestry’s Dublin headquarters a few months back and the work they do is highly impressive.
+I visited Ancestry’s Dublin headquarters and the work they do is highly impressive.

 It is no surprise the company is thriving.
 In a globalized world, the need to connect on a family level and with fellow tribe members has never been greater.